-If you are with a friend in crisis, it is always recommended that you and/or another student walk your friend over to our office.
+If you are with a friend in crisis, it is always recommended that you and/or another student walk your friend over to our office if during normal business hours (8:45 a.m. –4:45 p.m.).
 If you are unable to do so and have concerns about your friend’s safety, you can call Counseling Services or Public Safety for additional assistance.
-We are also available for walk-in appointments from 9 a.m. - 5 p.m.
-Monday – Friday for students in crisis.
-No appointments are necessary for student’s dealing with a psychological crisis or emergency!
-If the emergency occurs after hours please consult our Psychological Emergency Assistance page on this site.
+After hours in case of psychological emergency, call CAPS at (973) 761-9500 to speak with a professional mental health counselor.

 Remember, that you do not need to take on your friend’s problems all by yourself.
 There are many resources available to help on campus.
 Please reach out to Counseling Services if you feel your friend could use additional support!